Parenting Time

 If the person is not a member of the child’s family, the person must have both a significant relationship with the child and be committed to an ongoing relationship with the child.

-A person who is a member of the child’s family, such as a grandparent, is not automatically a person of sufficient interest but may have an easier time showing they are a person of sufficient interest.
+A person who is a member of the child’s family, such as a grandparent, is not automatically a person of sufficient interest.
+However, they may have an easier time showing they are a person of sufficient interest.
 For example, a grandparent could be considered a person of sufficient interest even if at the time of the application their relationship with the grandchildren is limited because the parents will not allow it.

 Grandparents & Parenting Time